 Every year in the UK we throw away £12.5 billion worth of good food, costing the average family almost £60 a month.
 Cut down on your food waste by sensible shopping, cooking more carefully and storing items to maximise their shelf life.
 Find out more on the Love Food Hate Waste website.

 Reduce your Waste before you Shop

 Think before you buy!
 This is the easiest way to reduce your waste.
 Try looking at buying things with less packaging or buying second hand items that may not have any packaging at all!
 Avoid buy one get one free offers on perishable items that might not get eaten.
 Look for concentrates as this can save packaging.
 Finally always ask yourself if you really, really need an item.
-Visit Recycle Now for more ideas on how to reduce your waste.
+Visit Recycle Now’s website page about recycling for more ideas on how to reduce your waste.

 Love Your Clothes

 Did you know that in the UK around 336,000 tonnes of our unwanted clothing gets thrown away every year?
 The good news is that there are lots of simple ways to keep old clothing in use, and out of the bin.
 Visit Love your Textiles for lots of hints and tips on what you can do to repair, upcycle or give away unwanted items.

 Did you know that junk mail makes up around 5% of our rubbish?
 Receiving junk mail can be annoying and most is thrown away unread – wasting resources and adding to rubbish disposal costs.
 See Recycle Now’s website page about junk mail for useful tips on how to reduce your junk mail.

 Composting is an inexpensive, natural process that transforms your kitchen and garden waste into a valuable and nutrient rich food for your garden.
 It’s easy to make and use.
 For useful tips and information on some great value garden compost bins, visit East Sussex County Council’s website and Recycle Now’s guidance on composite on their website.

 Upcycle, donate or sell reusable Household Items and Furniture